sflash-biz/TradeX/README.md

 Contribute and contact if you need domain keys for automatically script installation.
 Or use simple manual installation [described below](#manual-installation).

-Sorry, but original TradeX script is not usable if you try it from original repo.
-It have lot errors and deprecations, and most importantly have no accurate traffic out algorithms.
-In my case script works with 400k site without troubles and with 50+ another smaller or similar sites on same server with classic outlist with some additional improvements.
+Sorry, but original TradeX script is morally obsolete and was not ready for production (if you try it use from original repo).
+TradeX have lot errors and deprecations, and most importantly, it have no outgoing list traffic algorithms.
+In my case script works with 400k site without troubles and with 50+ another smaller or similar sites on same server using classic trade script outlist with some additional improvements.

-## Ok.
-My Role:
+## My Fork Role:

 - Redesigned general Stats.
 On top of stats page You can see some important Overall stats.
 - Adequate "Outgoing List" with sort by trader ratio (ratio formula can be found in the documentation).